Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Preliminaries

 \begin{definition}[Neighborhood diversity~\cite{Lampis:12}] A graph $G = (V,E)$ has {\em neighborhood diversity} $\nu$ ($\nd(G) = \nu$) if its unique minimal neighborhood decomposition is of size $\nu$.
 Moreover, this decomposition can be computed in linear time. \end{definition}

 We call the sets $T_1, \dots, T_\nu$ \textit{types}.
-Note that every type induces either a clique or an independent set in $G$ and two types are either joined by a complete bipartite graph or no edge between vertices of the two types is present in $G.$ Thus, we introduce the notion of a \emph{type graph} $T_{\TT}(G)$.
+Note that every type induces either a clique or an independent set in $G$ and two types are either joined by a complete bipartite graph or no edge between vertices of the two types is present in $G.$ We call a type which is a clique a \emph{clique type} and a type which is an independent set an \emph{independent type}.
+Thus, we introduce the notion of a \emph{type graph} $T_{\TT}(G)$.
 The vertices of $T_{\TT}(G)$ are the types $T_1, \dots, T_\nu$ and two types $T_i, T_j$ are joined by an edge if $T_i$ and $T_j$ are joined by a complete bipartite graph in $G$.
 If the decomposition $\TT$ is clear from the context, we omit the subscript $\TT$.